ansible/ansible/docs/docsite/rst/windows_setup.rst

 Setting up a Windows Host
 =========================
-Before Ansible can communicate with a Windows host, there may be some setup required on the host to enable this.
+This document discusses the setup that is required before Ansible can communicate with a Microsoft Windows host.

 .. contents:: Topics